 Arduino is a fantastic platform for students and makers to get started quickly in developing embedded applications.
-Unfortunately, the platform abstractions hide a lot of “know-how”, which is useful when you are creating/debugging your own custom design.
+Unfortunately, the platform abstractions hide a lot of “know-how”, which is useful when you are creating/debugging your own circuits and code.

 This course will de-mystify the Arduino platform, giving you an insight into the basics of the AVR® microcontroller (architecture, basic connections, peripherals, memories, fuses etc).
 The course will also introduce you to modeling an application as a state machine and encoding it in a fast embedded control loop.

 The concepts will be reinforced via the construction and programming of an Arduino-compatible line-following robot circuit using discrete components (The "Coolduino UNO CETA Robot").
 This robot is currently being used in several local high-school robotics competitions.